daniella-bueso/TriviaGame/README.md

 The game has 10 questions, each question gives the user 20 seconds to answer.

-At the end of game, user will be shown how their results.
+At the end of game, user will be shown their results.

 ## Enjoy!